bdfaruqe/bdfaruqe/README.md

 ### Hi there 👋, I'm Md.
 Omor Faruqe
 #### .Net Developer || Angular || SAP B1
-A goal-oriented software engineer looking to join Company and use my expertise in software development and computer programming to create high-quality.
+A goal-oriented software engineer looking to join Company and use my expertise in software development and computer programming to create high-quality Software and Applications.

 Skills:
 ✅ ASP.NET C#